 - Rep DNA – Most reps are wired up to find a fit for whatever they’re selling.
 The old ‘hammer looking for a nail’.
 They’re naturally inclined to promote their offering against a particular customer gap or issue.
 This makes it a real challenge to elevate to a broader business-level dialogue vs. jumping too quickly into a narrower discussion of their offering.
 It’s difficult for reps to be disciplined in their approach.

-From a sales rep perspective, a business conversation must start with an outside-in mindset.
+From a seller perspective, a business conversation must start with an outside-in mindset.
 Reps must focus on understanding the prospect’s or customer’s world: their industry and market as well as the internal dynamics of the organization.

 The Key to a Business Conversation

-Business conversations aren’t linear, they’re highly adaptive.
-They vary based on a number of situational variables.
-Business conversations don’t follow a script, but there is a framework.
+Business conversations aren’t linear or scripted.
+They vary based on a number of situational factors.
+Business conversations don’t follow just one pre-planed talk track, but there is a framework.
 Insight is important, but it’s more than just knowing interesting stats.
 A business conversation is built on a foundation of business acumen.
 Executing these conversations require reps to use a different set of skills – some we highlighted here and here.